cathyiic/cse15l-labreports/report2.md

 Here is also the output symptom of that failure-inducing input that occurs when there is an empty extra line in our test file.
 !(index out of bounds.png)

--2.Another code change that we made was if the test file, breaking.md, had an open parentheses.
+-**2.** Another code change that we made was if the test file, breaking.md, had an open parentheses.
 When linking the link in my breaking.md file, [](https://github.com/cathyiic/cse15l-labreports/blob/main/breaking%201.png) there was an open parentheses for

 ```[TWITTER](https://twitter.com```